claresudbery/clare-wiki-ably/pages/organising/tips/tech/misc-tech-tips.md

   - Visit the url you want to turn into a QR code
   - Click the share icon at the right end of the url bar
   - Select Create QR code

+## When sound is suddenly muted through headphones in Chrome on Macbook

+- you plug headphones in and Chrome is suddenly muted
+- Unplug them again and not muted
+- Check sound settings, output is correct
+- ...BUT what you might miss is that output is getting muted every time you plug headphones in.
+Untick the muted box in sound settings and all will be well again.